 VI.
 SENSITIVE DATA

 ClearCompany may collect Sensitive Data from Data Subjects where such data is an intrinsic part of the business process which the System is being used to support.
 For example, many Subscribers collect data on each job applicant’s race and gender in order to comply with laws forbidding racial or gender-based discrimination in hiring decisions.
 ClearCompany only shares Sensitive Data with Third Parties who act as a data processor (for example, Amazon Web Services may be used for storage of certain types of data in the System), or who act as an agent providing a specific task in service of the Subscriber’s business processes.
 ClearCompany does not share Sensitive Data on individuals with non-agent third parties.
-If this practice should change in the future, we will notify our Subscribers who provide the Data Subjects’ Sensitive Data and instruct our Subscribers as to how they can offer opt-out choice to the Data Subjects.
+If this practice should change in the future, we will notify our Subscribers who provide the Data Subjects’ Sensitive Data and instruct our Subscribers as to how they can offer Subjects.

 VII.
 DATA INTEGRITY AND SECURITY